 In Eclipse a project could be open or closed right clicking on it and choosing the proper entry from the menu.
 A project shows its resources only when is open.
 To avoid confusion, it is a good idea to work keeping all the projects closed except the one you are working with.
 It is possible to close all the project except one right clicking on the one you want keep open and choosing Close Unrelated Projects.

 Build and clean

-It could happen that the makefile have to be edited to customise the build process or include new sources and we will face this problem if necessary.
+It could happen that the makefile has to be edited to customize the build process or include new sources and we will face this problem if necessary.
 Right now we do not have to edit makefile.
 Anyway, is interesting to know that if build procedure ends successfully the makefile is designed to create a subfolder named build under the project main folder.

-As shown in figure, the build folder contains the compiled firmware as binary (ch.bin) and as hexadecimal (ch.hex) but also the Executable and Linkable Format file (ch.elf).
-The ELF contains the executable but also information about how code is organised in memory and the list of all symbols: this file is required by debugging activities.
+As shown in the figure, the build folder contains the compiled firmware as binary (ch.bin) and as hexadecimal (ch.hex) but also the Executable and Linkable Format file (ch.elf).
+The ELF contains the executable but also information about how the code is organized in memory and the list of all symbols: this file is required by debugging activities.

 To build a project right click on it and select Build Project.
 Another way is to click on it and press the hammer button in the tool bar.
 If the procedure ends successfully a new folder into the project will appear: it is named build and contains the output of make process as bin, hex, elf and other formats.

 Note that a project could be also cleaned, the clean procedure removes the build.
 If we do not clean a project, in case of small edits, next build time will be shorter.
 This because the build folder which contains also some object files.